Stuycs-K/project03-final-09-avrahamig/DEVLOG.md

 ### 2025-1-15 - Mixed bag on numRounds
 I spent a lot of time writing and then deleting different versions of numRounds, where numRounds > numPlayers.
 Right now, the entire game is one round late and it's weird.

+### 2025-1-16 - Can't play on temp?
+In class I worked on numRounds again.
+The first of the two broken parts is fixed, but it still ends one round early weirdly.
+But in class and in the dojo I ran into an annoying problem.
+Due to either premission issues or pipe limitations, I couldn't play with somebody else who ssh'ed into temp.